 Do wear clothing that is light and provides good coverage from the sun (see #2).
 If your safari begins in the early morning, bring a long-sleeved shirt or a light sweater for the morning chill.

-You’ll most likely be moving when you want to take a photo.
+You will probably be moving when you want to take a photo.

 The safari drivers do the best they can, but remember, they can’t always stop immediately upon seeing an animal.
 They’ll stop eventually, but sometimes the sheer presence of the Jeep will cause an animal to make its exit.
 So, often times either you or the animal will be moving and neither of you will be in the perfect position for a photograph.